 “An annual allowance to pay for advice would let them get help in building these safeguards into their lives, and provide financial resilience to enable them to save for their retirement.”

 But workers setting out down the gig economy career path can’t wait for politicians to act, and should ensure they are in control of, and well prepared for, what comes with going it alone.

-There are lots of pension options for the self-employed, whether they’re starting from scratch or consolidating old pensions with PensionBee.
+There are lots of pension options for the self employed, whether they’re starting from scratch with a self employed pension or consolidating old pensions with PensionBee.
 Rather than another expense, pension saving should be seen as an important investment in your future life.